I see you have a lot of DIY Colored Truck Bedliner kits. How do I apply a spray on truck bed liner with your color kits?

-The simplest option for you to add bedliner protection if you are looking for a smooth finish is to use our Tintable Bedliner products such as: https://store.sprayliningandcoatings.com/product/tintable-bed-liner-kit/ .
+The simplest option for you to add basic bedliner protection if you are looking for a smooth finish is to use our Tintable Bedliner Kit or similar packages.
 This kit consists of 1 gallon A Clear, and ½ gallon of BR.
-It is mixed at a 2:1 ratio, and you add 1 part (½ gallon total) of your own automotive single part, single stage paint (available at your local automotive finishes supplier) for the color base.
+It’s mixed at a 2:1 ratio, and you add up to 1 part (½ gallon total) of your own automotive single part, single stage paint as the color tint.
+The automotive paint is available at your local automotive finishes supplier.
 We can also provide the automotive color tint, but the cost is generally lower for you to supply locally.
 Any paint code can be matched relatively well using this product.

-This tintable bed liner can usually be applied with an HVLP gun (provided in this kit) depending on the air compressor capacity you have available.
-The end result is a colored product which is far thicker than can be achieved even with 20 coats of automotive paint, and usually requires only one or two coats.
+This tintable bed liner can usually be applied with modified HVLP gun provided in this kit.
+How much you can spray per batch depends on the air compressor capacity you have available.
+The end result is a colored product which is far thicker than can be achieved even with 20 coats of automotive paint, and usually requires only a few coats.
+You can also use a texture hopper if you prefer.